 For registration type definitions, please see our terms & conditions.

-Target Audience: Any Accredited Exercise Scientists, Accredited Exercise Physiologists and/or Accredited Sports Scientists, Level 1 or Level 2
+Target Audience: Any Accredited Exercise Scientist, Accredited Exercise Physiologist, Accredited Sports Scientist level 1, and/or Accredited Sports Scientist level 2

 Audience Disclaimer: All accredited persons, regardless of any professional development completed/attended must refer to their accreditation’s Scope of Practice/Standards, and only treat/practice within the same.

-Upon registering to this ESSA professional development, you automatically agree to our terms & conditions.
+Upon registering to any ESSA professional development, you automatically agree to our terms & conditions.